Belfast Giants: Inaugural season

-Championship
+First Championship

 Dave Whistle re-signed ten members of the original line-up for the Giants second season, adding only six to the new roster; defencemen Chad Allan and Terran Sandwith, forwards Curt Bowen, Dave Matsos and Jason Ruff, and Mike Bales in goal.
 Jeff Hoad, Jason Bowen, and Colin Ward would retain their roles as captain and assistant captains respectively, to be joined by Sandwith as a third assistant captain.
 The season began with an exhibition tournament, the BT Ice Cup, hosted by the Giants with invitations to the London Knights, Eisbären Berlin, and the Frankfurt Lions.

 In their first league game, the Giants suffered a 9–3 defeat to the London Knights.
 This would be followed by a succession of sub-par performance on the road.
 By late September, Whistle decided to bring in centre Sean Berens to bolster the Giants offence.
 Berens' arrival and subsequent placement on the first line with Riehl and Ruff would prove a catalyst for the Giants' success to come.
 The Giants would go on a 9-game unbeaten streak shortly thereafter, which was broken by two losses, the first away in London and the second at home to the Nottingham Panthers on 16 October, which would be their last home defeat of the season.
 The Giants would then win 7–2 at home against Ayr to gain 1st place, where the team would remain for the rest of the season.

 Following a 4–1 win at Sheffield on 17 January 2001, the Giants travelled to Bracknell needing only 1 point to win the league.
 On the 19th January, in a poetic return to Bracknell for Whistle and his former Bees core, the Giants would force a 2–2 draw with the home side to clinch their first ever championship with a league record-breaking 16-game unbeaten streak.
 Upon their arrival back in Belfast, the Giants were welcomed at Belfast City Airport by over one thousand boisterous fans.
 Unfortunately the Giants would struggle with a championship hangover as the team botched come playoff time, not making it past the qualification group.
-The Giants would, however, advance to the Challenge Cup final for the first time in their history, only to be stifled 5-0 by the Scottish Eagles.
+The Giants would, however, advance to the Challenge Cup final for the first time in their history, only to be stifled 5–0 by the Scottish Eagles.
 That particular match became known amongst fans of the Belfast Giants at that time as 'Black Sunday' A reference to the jersey worn by the team during the match, introduced for the occasion of their inaugural Challenge cup as well as the day it was played on and the heavy defeat by a team that had suffered crushing losses to them during the regular season.
 Hockey fans who watched that game and also watched the Winter Olympics Men's Ice Hockey final later on/in the early hours of the next day would have seen Theo Fleury, a later Giants signing receive his gold medal as part of the winning team.